 There is an excellent Quick-n-Dirty Guide that goes into more detail on all of this, but here's an executive summary.

-Make sure you're kernel understands the UDF file system:
+Make sure your kernel understands the UDF file system:

 If your kernel was compiled with CONFIG_IKCONFIG_PROC enabled, you could use